tnichols217/notes/ARTS 302/Readings/Ching/1 - Primary Elements.md

   - Articulate and contour surfaces
 - Has no width or depth, but possesses a length
 - Orientation
-	- Vertical lines express equilibrium with gravity
+	- Vertical lines express equilibrium with gravity and mark points
 	- Horizontal lines express stability and rest
 	- Oblique lines express the rising or falling motion